wmak/Notes/csc/CSCC43/Tutorial - 02.md

+Consider the following info about the university info
 * Professors have an SSN, a name, an age, a rank and a research specialty
 * Projects have a project number, a sponsor name, a starting date, an ending date, and a budget